The much lauded Echo VR might no longer be with us, but one of its innovations is living on in a new wave of VR games.

 Space Ball (2023) took the Gorilla Tag movement and fused it with a Rocket League style game, letting players bound around the arena and launch themselves to dunk a huge ball into a hoop.

 It’s not just multiplayer games either.
-Arm-based locomotion systems are popping up in single player adventures like Phantom Covert Ops (2020) which had a very literal take on arm-movement in VR—asking players to paddle themselves around in a covert kayak.
+Arm-based locomotion systems have popped up in single player adventures like Phantom Covert Ops (2020)which had a very literal take on arm-movement in VR—asking players to paddle themselves around in a covert kayak.
 It sounds silly on the surface, but there’s no doubt the game’s arm-based movement was both unique and successful.

 Image courtesy nDreams

-In 2023 alone we’ve seen more arm-based movement games like No More Rainbows, Toss!, and Outta Hand.
+In 2023 we saw more arm-based movement games like No More Rainbows, Toss!, and Outta Hand.
 If you peruse the reviews of these games, you find a common theme of advice from reviewers: ‘if you liked Gorilla Tag, check this out!’.
 Clearly the players enjoying these games want more like them, with the desired similarity being the use of arms for movement.

 And in a truly full-circle moment, the creators of Gorilla Tag (which were inspired by Echo VR) are building a spiritual successor to Echo VR.
 Currently codenamed ‘Project A2’, the game will revisit arm-based movement in zero-G in an effort to revive the very game that popularized arm-based movement to so many in the first place.